SimonBlanke/Gradient-Free-Optimizers/README.md

-- verbosity={
+- verbosity=[
-          "progress_bar": True,
+          "progress_bar",
-          "print_results": True,
+          "print_results",
-          "print_times": True,
+          "print_times"
-      }
+      ]
-  - (dict, None)
+  - (list, False)
-  - The verbosity dictionary determines what part of the optimization information will be printed in the command line.
+  - The verbosity list determines what part of the optimization information will be printed in the command line.

 - random_state=None
     - (int, None)